devsoominchae/checkpoint/README.md

 ## Limitation

 This code is written assuming that you are connected to the source device via ssh.
+The ARP table of the Linux machine should contain information about the destination machine.
+You can also ping the Linux machine.